Autopsy of Frank Ocean’s Coachella 2023 show in Indio, California

 I wanted to say thank you for all the support, the ears, and the love over all this time… Now, I’ll get back to the songs.

-The 80-minute set aimed to subvert fans’ expectations by reimagining beloved songs with new mixes and arrangements.
-This included an energetic opening number with Ocean’s 2011 single “Novacane,” a punk-rock rendition of his 2012 song “Wise Man,” an acoustic expansion of his 2016 track “Self Control,” and a live debut of his 2021 freestyle “Come On World, You Can’t Go,” among others.
+The 80-minute set aimed to subvert fans’ expectations by reimagining songs with new mixes and arrangements.
+This included an energetic opening number with Ocean’s 2011 single “Novacane,” a punk-rock rendition of his 2012 song “Wise Man,” an acoustic expansion of his 2016 track “Self Control,” and the live debut of his 2021 freestyle “Come On World, You Can’t Go,” among others.
 Several songs featured unique lyrics, such as the previously unsung lines in “White Ferrari” that Ocean published in his 2016 magazine, Boys Don’t Cry.
 Ocean also performed a brand-new cover, “Night Life” by Willie Nelson, inspired by Aretha Franklin’s 1967 rendition.

 Overall, the idiosyncratic production was unlike anything in Ocean’s past.
 Unfortunately, however, the Coachella show was mired in controversy.